 - Ultrasound - may be used if RPOC are suspected, although there may be difficulty distinguishing between clot and products.
 RPOC are unlikely if a normal endometrial stripe is seen.
 Ultrasound is not helpful in endometritis.

 - Speculum examination will allow visualisation of the cervix and lower genital tract to exclude lacerations.
 If a clot is visible within the cervical os, it may be removed with tissue forceps (although few GPs regularly carry these), allowing the cervix to close.

-- If retained products of conception are suspected, elective curettage with antibiotic cover may be required.
+- If RPOC are suspected, elective curettage with antibiotic cover may be required.
 Surgical measures should be undertaken if there is excessive or continuing bleeding, irrespective of ultrasound findings.
 A senior obstetrician should be involved in decisions and performance of any evacuation of RCOP, as these women are carrying a high risk of uterine perforation.

 - The patient may require iron supplementation if Hb has fallen.
 Warn of the risk of constipation.

-90% of cases treated with antibiotics improve within 48-72 hours.
+90% of cases of postpartum endometritis treated with antibiotics improve within 48-72 hours.
 If this is not the case, the patient should be re-evaluated.

 Further reading & references

 - Prevention and management of postpartum haemorrhage; Royal College of Obstetricians and Gynaecologists (May 2009 with revisions April 2011)

 - FIGO Guidelines: Prevention and treatment of postpartum hemorrhage in low-resource settings; International Journal of Gynecology and Obstetrics 117 (2012) 108–118

 - Saving Mothers' Lives.
 Reviewing maternal deaths to make motherhood safer: 2006-2008; Centre for Maternal and Child Enquiries (CMACE), BJOG, Mar 2011